 Please note: Neither the Faculty Student Appeals Committee (FSAC) nor the Central Student Appeals Committee (CSAC) can make academic judgements, i.e., change marks or degree classifications.
 Neither the FSAC nor the CSAC can permit students to re-sit or retake modules which they have already passed.

-If you are dissatisfied with a decision of the Board of Examiners in your School, you may appeal on grounds to the FSAC.
+If you are dissatisfied with an academic decision of the Board of Examiners in your School, you may appeal on certain grounds.